 The Rise of the Female Gothic and Women Writers

 Gothic literature is a genre saturated with prolific works by women.
 From Ann Radcliffe and Eliza Parsons to Mary Shelley and Emily Brontë, women writers have long mastered the dark and suspenseful world of supernatural terror.
-Many of these novels are part of the Female Gothic sub-genre, but where did they originate, and how do they differ from other examples of Gothic literature?

 The Origin of the Female Gothic